ThienLuong1101/Chatterly/README.md

 # Chatterly

-Chatterly is a real-time chat application built with React and Stream Chat, featuring an AI chatbot integration./n
+Chatterly is a real-time chat application built with React and Stream Chat, featuring an AI chatbot integration.\n
 website: https://chatterlymadebyuncle10.netlify.app/

 ## Features